Skip to content

 Retailing/customers

 Concentration of food retailers is very high in those markets where Cloetta is active.
-Local connections, well-known brands and a continuous flow of attractive new products are important prerequisites for being an attractive supplier.
+Local connections, well-known brands and a continuous flow of attractive new products are important prerequisites for being an attractive company.
 Moreover, progress is towards increasingly large units, at the expense of smaller stores.
 In connection with the expansion of discount retailing, the progress of store chain private label brands has increased.
-However, they constitute a small portion of the confectionery market – around 10 per cent in those markets where Cloetta is active (Cloetta’s opinion based on a background of data from Nielsen).
+Private labels still account for a relatively small share of confectionery compared to other grocery products.

 To meet food retailers’ private label brands, it is important for confectionery companies to focus on building strong brands and to address new trends and customer needs.
 Product development, quality, awareness, communication and visibility decide the strength of a brand and determine consumer loyalty and preferences.
 The fact that a high share of the confectionery purchases is impulse driven also constitute a barrier for private label brands.
-Current price pressure in the confectionery market is primarily driven by the intense competition in food retailing and the expansion of discount chains in Europe, rather than food retailers’ private label brands.
+Current price pressure in the confectionery market is primarily driven by general price pressure from the retail trade and increased competition from the trade’s own private labels.

 Suppliers

 A large part of Cloetta’s costs are attributable to the purchase of raw material and packaging, but also to finished goods which are outsourced to contract manufacturer.
-Cloetta’s raw material and packaging are traded globally, regionally or locally, but follows – with the exception of sugar – more or less the world market prices on exchanges around the world.
-Cloetta uses several suppliers for most of its raw material.
+Cloetta’s raw materials and packaging are sourced globally, regionally, or locally, but with the exception of sugar, they generally follow global market prices on exchanges around the world.
+Cloetta uses multiple suppliers for most of its raw materials.